December 15, 2004.

 July 19, 2004.

-RMS Titanic, A Modeler’s Guide
+RMS Titanic, A Modelers Guide by Peter Davies-Garner.

 It seems that no news is good news for those of us awaiting the release of new titles.
 Just received word that this book, originally due out last month, has been delayed.
 The new publication date is now October.
 Only time will tell how accurate that date turns out to be.